oracle/node-oracledb/doc/api.md

 . . .
 ```

 With these, you can start your application with `npm start`.
+This will allow
+up to 10 connections to be actively excuting SQL statements in parallel.

 On non-Windows platforms, the value can also be set inside the application.
 It
 must be set prior to any asynchronous Node.js call that uses the thread pool: